 Getting ready for a newborn is exciting -- and a little daunting.
 Walk through the "baby" aisles in any store and you'll see hundreds of products you could bring home.
 Aside from a safe car seat, which ones do you really need?

-WebMD asked experts, including parents, to weigh in on the baby basics every new mom or dad should have, plus which ones deserve a pass.
+WebMD asked experts, including parents, to weigh in on the baby basics every new mom or dad should have, plus which ones you should skip.

 Diapers and Diaper Bag